slawekzachcial/kubernetes-the-hard-way-aws/README.md

 > Note:
 >
 > The commands below expect `AWS_DEFAULT_REGION` variable to be set to the name
-> of AWS region you're deploying to, eg: `us-east-2`.
+> of AWS region you're deploying to, e.g. `us-east-2`.

 ```sh
 case "${AWS_DEFAULT_REGION}" in